 SLE Newsletters: The Phoenix and Dons Connect

-Want to feature your event in The Phoenix?
+Want to feature your event in The Phoenix or Dons Connect?

 We promote undergraduate and graduate student events, leadership programs, and involvement opportunities hosted by USF departments and student organizations.
 In order to have your event featured, you must submit your event information before 10 a.m. on Mondays the week prior to its scheduled release.

 Why The Phoenix?

 After a campus-wide poll conducted in Spring 2011, Student Leadership and Engagement selected a new name for its campus-wide e-newsletter that promotes student engagement, campus activities, and involvement opportunities: The Phoenix.